gummangummangumman/textLooper/README.md

 # textLooper
-Makes the individual letters in a text change fonts and colours of your choice at random.
+Makes the individual letters in a text loop trough fonts and colours of your choice at random.
 Inspired by the brilliant minds of Million Dollar Extreme.

 the four variables must be changed to your liking, look at the comments in the file.